 "No," Victor said.
-"Most of the Black Watch-specific parts of your files are redacted before my sister and I can view it.
-Major McIntyre explained it to us, briefly.
+"Most of the Black Watch-specific parts of your files are redacted before my sister and I could view it.
+Christine explained it to us, briefly, when we were very young and there was much she didn't explain.
+That we didn't have the frame of reference to understand.
 And even those parts we can read tell us what, but not why."

 "If you want my speculation, after he was selected for MechWarrior training he was sent to the Sun Zhang MechWarrior Academy on New Samarkand.
 The SLDF certified a few military academies among the great houses, General Kerensky—"

 "Yes, but the SZMA wasn't one of them.
 I'm guessing it was a kind of throwaway gesture of good will, probably with an exchange commission component as well.
 The SZMA was notorious for drilling loyalty to the Coordinator into its graduates, but Roland was apparently able to twist that into loyalty to the First Lord, and the Cavalry mutated that into loyalty to the Director-General."

 "Oh," Victor said.

 "And he was the Honor Graduate of Sun Zhang."